yasoob/intermediatePython/coroutines.rst

 It is fast and does not put a lot of pressure on memory because it **generates** the values on the fly rather then storing them in a list.
-Now if we use ``yield`` in the above example more generally we get a coroutine.
+Now, if we use ``yield`` in the above example, more generally, we get a coroutine.
 Coroutines consume values which are sent to it.
 A very basic example would be a ``grep`` alternative in Python: